 - A. Employees covered by the pay plan shall be paid at a listed rate within the salary range that is established for their respective job class.
-This does not include employees in a "trainee" status or employees whose current salaries are above the established maximum rate, after the transition to a new pay plan. - B. When an employee reaches the maximum rate of a salary range for his/her present position, no further salary increase will be received unless: - 1.
-The position is reclassified, - 2.
-The employee is promoted to another position with a higher salary range, or - 3.
-The maximum rate of the salary range for the present position is increased.
+This does not include employees in a "trainee" status or employees whose current salaries are above the established maximum rate, after the transition to a new pay plan. - B. When an employee reaches the maximum rate of a salary range for the employee's present position, no further salary increase will be received unless: